 This kind of management style is most commonly seen in the armed forces.
-It makes sense for an officer or a general to behave this way, because more of than not, armed forces are involved in risky situations, where a successful outcome hinges on following instructions to the t.
-But when you try to use this kind of a management style in the office, it just might backfire.
+It makes sense for an officer or a general to behave this way because more than not, armed forces are involved in risky situations, where a successful outcome hinges on following instructions to the T. But when you try to use this kind of management style in the office, it just might backfire.
 Employee skills will suffer because new employees will lose the ability to do things by themselves and older employees will feel stifled.

 This kind of management style is similar to the autocratic style.
 However, this style differs from the first one in that consultative managers tend to be looking out for the best interests of their employees.

 This is a fairly good management style to cultivate.
-However it does have its downsides.
-For instances, some employees might find that they cannot think and make decisions for themselves, since they have become used to someone telling them what to do.
+However, it does have its downsides.
+For instance, some employees might find that they cannot think and make decisions for themselves since they have become used to someone telling them what to do.

-If you know how the concept of democracy works, then you know how a democratic managers works.
-Everybody gets a say in a decision and managers are conscientious about consulting employees when it comes to work.
+If you know how the concept of democracy works, then you know how a democratic manager works.
+Everybody gets a say in a decision and managers are conscientious about consulting employees when it comes to working.

-When employees are managed by a democratic manager, they receive more freedom and have an active say in the decision making process.
+A democratic manager gives more freedom to the employees and they have an active say in the decision-making process.
 This is a good management style since it gives employees a chance to participate.
-However, if a manager is not able to streamline the decision-making process, the team gets stuck in something akin to a endless loop.
+However, if a manager is not able to streamline the decision-making process, the team gets stuck in something akin to an endless loop.

 Managers who follow this style of management give their employees the freedom to make their own decisions.
-Employees do what they need to do and managers watch over their employee from the background, guiding them whenever employee require or request guidance.
-This style when you have bunch of proactive employees who are really good at taking initiative and following through.
+Employees do what they need to do and managers watch over their employees from the background, guiding them whenever employees require or request guidance.
+This style is when you have a bunch of proactive employees who are really good at taking initiative and following through.

 There’s one thing all managers must realize.
-That they must be flexible.
+They must be flexible.

-The majority of your managerial style will in fact be decided by your employees.
-If your employee are new to work and are still finding their feet, they probably require you to be the autocratic or consultative kind of manager.
-If they your employees are talented and experience, then you need to step back and trust your employees to do the right thing.
+The managerial style mostly depends on your employees.
+If your employees are new to work and are still finding their feet, they probably require you to be the autocratic or consultative kind of manager.
+If your employees are talented and experienced, then you need to step back and trust your employees to do the right thing.